 Check Brightspace for specific instructor and support specialist contact information.

-The Student Lounge Discussion Board is a designated support forum in which students may engage with each other and grapple with course content.
+The Student Lounge Discussion Forum is a designated support forum in which students may engage with each other and grapple with course content.
 Feel free to post questions, seek clarification, and support each other, but be mindful of UNE's Academic Integrity Policy.

 Your instructor will monitor this forum.
 However, if you are seeking specific and timely answers to questions about course content or your personal grades, please contact your instructor via course messages.
 For questions about course materials, program policy, and how to navigate and proceed through the course, please contact your Student Service Advisor through the Student Portal.

-Students must use ProctorU and must follow all proctoring requirements for their exams to be credited.
+Students must follow all proctoring requirements for their exams to be credited.
 Please contact your instructor for specific feedback.

 Students will receive two attempts at all proctored examinations.
 The higher score of the two attempts will be calculated into the final grade.
-Students can schedule their second attempt by following the same ProctorU instructions as with the original exam.

-All students are encouraged to utilize a second attempt on their exams in order to improve their overall performance in the course.
+All students are encouraged to use a second attempt on their exams in order to improve their overall performance in the course.

 Discussion topics cover events or materials related to this course that contribute to a deeper understanding of key concepts and allow you to interact with your classmates and the instructor.
 Each discussion topic may require you to conduct internet research, read additional materials, visit a specific webpage, AND/OR view a short video before writing a response following the specific guidelines in the discussion topic prompt.